cerebral/cerebral/docs/developer_guide/compute.md

 # Compute
 Normally you use state directly from the state tree, but sometimes you need to compute values.
-Typically filtering lists, grabbing the projects of a user or other derived state.
+Typically filtering lists, grabbing the projects of a user, or other derived state.

 Cerebral allows you to compute state that can be used in multiple contexts.
 Let us look at the signature: